 “When somebody comes in for a job interview, people want to see them walk through a portfolio of past projects and show how they operated in different situations,” Mahler says.
 She notes that applicants should be able to show how they contributed to the larger project and effectively problem solved throughout the creation process, both of which demonstrate an understanding of team goals and an ability to produce effective results.

-Students in Northeastern’s eLearning and instructional design masters’ program have at least two opportunities to complete experience-based work, such as a capstone or student-led independent study projects, during the course of their education.
+Students in Northeastern’s learning experience design master’s program have at least two opportunities to complete experience-based work, such as a capstone or student-led independent study projects, during the course of their education.
 Northeastern’s Experiential Network also allows students to work with the university’s partner organizations on developing, implementing, and evaluating courses to solve the partner’s business problems.

 “Every course includes an authentic project that would be aligned with student interests, something they do at work, or something they might do in the field,” Mahler says.